Basic renewal requirements

-NGWA realizes that certified individuals have made a long-term commitment to continuing education, personal achievement, and industry professionalism and may not want to "give up" the designation.
-Thus, NGWA has adopted a new policy concerning retirement.
-Starting with the 2004 certification (calendar) year, individuals may declare themselves "retired" at renewal time.
+NGWA realizes that certified individuals have made a long-term commitment to continuing education, personal achievement, and industry professionalism and may not want to “give up” the designation.
+Thus, NGWA adopted a policy concerning retirement, having started with the 2004 certification (calendar) year, individuals may declare themselves “retired” at renewal time.

 Below you will find a list of common questions, with answers, surrounding this topic.
-If you have other questions that are not listed, please contact NGWA at (800) 551-7379 (614 898-7791 outside the United States).
+If you have other questions that are not listed, please contact NGWA at (800) 551-7379 or (614) 898-7791 outside the United States.

 Q: What will retired individuals be responsible for submitting annually?

 A: Initially, the retired person will be expected to provide a signed declaration form stating that he/she is indeed retired from the industry.
 No